carlotapearl/100-days-of-code/log.md

 **Today's Progress**: Clompleted Udacity's Object Oriented JavaScript: Functions at Runtime Lesson.
 The lesson included the following topics: First-Class Functions, Callbacks, Scope, and Closures as well as Immediately-Invoked Function Expressions.

+### Day 5: July 01, 2018

+**Today's Progress**: Reviewed the JavaScript Functions Lesson (all 21 parts) of my Udacity Front End Nano Degree curriculum.
+Some of the exercises I worked on covered ES6 arrow functions, the "this" keyword in regular functions as well as "this" in arrow functions.
+Also covered how to use default function parameters to pass default values to functions, Destructuring, and JavaScript classes.

+**Thoughts** Udacity's does a fine job explaining all the new things to JavaScript Functions in ES6.